 Your caregiver must submit the signed contract with the work permit application.

 A contract template along with the guide for completion is available on the Service Canada website.
 Your contract does not have to look exactly like this, but it must contain all the information and clauses indicated as mandatory.

 The use of an alternative contract format may delay the processing of the LMIA application as ESDC and Service Canada officers will need to determine if the contract complies with LCP requirements.

-Note: The province’s labour laws take priority over the terms of the contract if the contract terms provide less than the law requires.
+Note: The province’s/territory’s labour laws take priority over the terms of the contract if the contract terms provide for less than the law requires.

 The wages will be set out in the contract.
-The wage to be paid to the live-in caregiver in your province or territory, and which is required under the Program as per ESDC’s requirements for the LMIA, may be below the market wage in your community.
 Be prepared to pay a wage rate and provide benefits comparable to those provided to other caregivers in your community if you want to keep your employee.

 Hiring in Quebec